 Taxpayers will want to closely review accumulated earnings in each foreign subsidiary to determine if planning opportunities may exist to minimize tax.
 This process can be time consuming and should not wait.

 These six planning items represent only the tip of the iceberg.
 And, the window in many cases is short — some of these actions will take time to execute.
-Begin assessing the impact of key provisions on your manufacturing business immediately to start making decisions about the right strategies to pursue.
+Begin assessing the impact tax reform will have on your manufacturing business immediately to start making decisions about the right strategies to pursue.

 As always, if you have any questions, feel free to give us a call.